aliceliveprojects/little_spot_SPWA/README.md

 #### Implementation of the Single Page Web App described in [little_spot_app](<https://github.com/aliceliveprojects/little_spot_app>)

+**NOTE:** When authenticated unlike it's template application, little spot spwa does not go to the 'success' page it goes straight back to list.

 Little Spot App lets you do three things:

 1. Request a Spotify **access token**.